 The Courts allow periodical payment amounts to change every year and to fall in line with the Retail Price Index which measures the regular change of inflation in the UK.
 If there is a modification made by the court, this usually means an increase, to ensure payments stay in line with the cost of living.

-Payments can change at retirement age, acknowledging the fact that income is likely to have decreased at this point in a person’s life.
-Payments can also be increased and this is particularly relevant to children who are in receipt of the compensation funds; reflecting the fact that parents are likely to be less likely to be able to offer care later in life and professional carer costs will be required.
+Payments can change at retirement age, to acknowledge the fact that income is likely to have decreased at this point in a person’s life.
+Payments can also be increased and this is particularly relevant to children who are in receipt of the compensation funds, reflecting the fact that parents are likely to be less likely to be able to offer care later in life and professional care will be required.

 The court must make sure that the payments are feasible from the defendant before an order is made for periodical payments.
-If a party wants to change the periodical payments then they must apply to the court to do this.
-Evidence that a condition has deteriorated, improved or that they are suffering from further illnesses as a result must be provided.
+If a party wants to change the periodical payments, they must apply to the court to do this.
+Evidence that a condition has deteriorated, improved or that they are suffering from further illnesses, as a result, must be provided.

 It is advisable to speak to a legal expert if you have any questions about the payment options that may be open to you and your case.